sjoseph1848/RoundBallRock/README.md

 2018 - 2019 Season List of all scores for November 7th: http://data.nba.net/10s/prod/v1/20181107/scoreboard.json

+2018 - 2019 Season List of all scores for November 8th:

 Goals:

 1. To create a Large Database of NBA data that will be open sourced for people to use to predict fantasy draft teams and to utilize however they please.